 Our strategic investment portfolio consists of investments in shares of common stock of public companies, which are highly speculative and have experienced and continue to experience volatility.
-We received dividend income of \$3.5 million for each of the three and six months ended June 30, 2017 and de minimis dividend income for the three and six months ended June 30, 2016.
+We did not receive any dividend income for the three and six months ended June 30, 2017 or 2016.
 We recognized a \$3.3 million other-than-temporary impairment for the six months ended June 30, 2017 on one of our investments.
 This investment had been in a continuous loss position for more than 12 months and experienced a decline in market value as a result of adverse developments during the three months ended March 31, 2017.